Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/dif_000185_615.jpg)

-###### The strings and buttons on the soundboard of the Barberini Harp, also showing a brace cover and a section of the soundbox.
+###### The strings and buttons on the soundboard of the Barberini Harp, also showing a tie cover and a section of the soundbox.
 Museo Nazionale degli Strumenti Musicali, Roma, 2014.

 ***

 ![](/images/dif_000185_619.jpg)

-###### The strings and buttons on the soundboard of the Barberini Harp, also showing a brace cover.
+###### The strings and buttons on the soundboard of the Barberini Harp, also showing a tie cover.
 Museo Nazionale degli Strumenti Musicali, Roma, 2014.

 ***

 ![](/images/dif_000185_650.jpg)

-###### X-ray image of a section of the soundboard of the Barberini Harp showing reinforcement braces.
+###### X-ray image of a section of the soundboard of the Barberini Harp showing reinforcement braces and ties.
 Museo Nazionale degli Strumenti Musicali, Roma, 2014.

 ***